ryu1kn/vscode-annotator/README.md

 ## Features

-Display `git blame` result of a current file.
-Quickly check the changes on the file on a selected commit.
+It displays git blame information of the current file.
+By selecting a commit hash of the annotation, the changes made in a particular commit are displayed.

 ![Annotate and view diff](https://raw.githubusercontent.com/ryu1kn/vscode-annotator/master/images/animations/annotate-code.gif)

 ## Commands

-* `Annotator: Show Git annotation of the Current File`
+* `Annotator: Show Git Blame of the Current File`

 ## Configurations